 1. Committees of the Faculty

 Faculty Committee Membership The right to serve on the Committee of Six and the right to vote for members of that committee are limited to professors, associate professors, and assistant professors appointed to full-time or part-time tenure-line positions.
 The president of the college serves as chair of the committee, ex officio, and the dean of the faculty serves ex officio as secretary of the committee, each without vote (voted by the faculty, May 1990).
-The faculty members of the Committee of Educational Policy, the College Council, the Committee on Priorities and Resources and the Committee on Adjudication are elected by the faculty after nomination by the Committee of Six or after nomination from the floor.
+The faculty members of the Committee of Educational Policy, Community Standards Review Board, the College Council, the Committee on Priorities and Resources and the Committee on Adjudication are elected by the faculty after nomination by the Committee of Six or after nomination from the floor.
 Faculty members of other regular committees of the faculty are appointed by the Committee of Six, usually for two- or three-year terms.
 Faculty members of college committees and/or of ad hoc committees may be appointed by the president of the college, with the advice of the Committee of Six, or may be elected by the faculty following the balloting system used for the Committee of Six (voted by the faculty, May 19, 2016).

 a.
 The Committee of Six The executive committee of the faculty, called the Committee of Six, is composed of six members who serve two-year terms.
 The president of the college and the dean of the faculty serve on the committee, ex officio, each without vote.
 The president serves as chair of the committee, and the dean of the faculty serves as secretary of the committee.